Overview of Rhode Island Taxes

 Rhode Island Property Tax

 Want to buy a beach house on Narragansett Bay?
-Keep in mind the Rhode Island property taxes you’ll need to pay, which are among the highest in the U.S. The statewide average effective property tax rate—that is, property taxes as a percentage of home value—is 1.55%.
-This is the 10th highest in the U.S. The average homeowner pays nearly $4,000 a year in property taxes in Rhode Island.
+Keep in mind the Rhode Island property taxes you’ll need to pay, which are among the highest in the U.S. The statewide average effective property tax rate - that is, property taxes as a percentage of home value - is 1.65%.
+This is the 11th-highest in the U.S. The average homeowner pays nearly $4,000 a year in property taxes in Rhode Island.
+But for those still interested in buying a home or vacation property in Rhode Island, take a look at our mortgage rates guide for information that is important to understand when getting a mortgage in the Ocean State.

 Rhode Island Estate Tax

-The estate tax in Rhode Island applies to gross estates of $1.5 million or more (for deaths occurring during 2015) or $921,655 (for deaths occurring during 2014).
+The estate tax in Rhode Island applies to gross estates of $1,515,156 or more for deaths occurring after January 1, 2017.
 Estates above those exemptions are taxed at rates ranging from 0.8% to 16%.
 Rates increase by 0.8% in regular increments.
 The top rate of 16% applies to gross estates that are at least $10.04 million above the applicable exemption.

 Rhode Island Gas Tax

-The Ocean State has the 11th highest gas tax in the country.
-The tax is equal to 33 cents per gallon, which would add up to $165 per year for someone who drives 12,500 miles in a car that averages 25 miles per gallon.
+According to the American Petroleum Institute, the Ocean State has the 14th-highest gas tax in the country.
+The excise tax is equal to 33 cents per gallon with an additional cent in taxes, bringing the total tax to 34 cents per gallon.
+That would add up to $170 per year for someone who drives 12,500 miles in a car that averages 25 miles per gallon.

 Rhode Island Alcohol Tax

 In 2013, Rhode Island repealed sales taxes on liquor and wine in order to keep prices in line with other states in the region.
 The sales tax still applies to beer, and excise taxes are still collected on all types of alcohol.
-The excise tax on liquor is $3.75 per gallon, or 75 cents per fifth.
-The excise tax on wine is 60 cents per gallon, or about 12 cents per bottle.
+The excise tax on liquor is $5.40 per gallon, or $1.08 per fifth.
+The excise tax on wine is $1.40 per gallon, or about 28 cents per bottle.

 Rhode Island Cigarette Tax

-Rhode Island’s tax on cigarettes is the third highest in the U.S. The tax is $3.50 per pack of 20, which is 17.5 cents per cigarette.
+Rhode Island’s tax on cigarettes is the second-highest in the U.S. The tax is $4.25 per pack of 20, which is 21.25 cents per cigarette.

 Photo credit: ©iStock.com/DenisTangneyJr